flux-capacitor-io/flux-capacitor-io.github.io/README.md

 message queue, etc. to accomplish that.
 And if your service is getting too busy to handle all requests you can just add a second instance; Flux Capacitor will automatically balance the request load.

+# Integrating with Flux Capacitor

+Data between client applications and Flux Capacitor is communicated over websockets.
+The service has a variety of websocket endpoints, serving different needs.
+If you connect from a Java application you should include our Java client as a dependency.
+By passing the URL of the Flux Capacitor service you want to connect with, the Java client will automatically set up and maintain all ws connections with the service.

+Much of the data sent to and from Flux Capacitor is in the form of messages.
+A message consists of a serialized payload, some client metadata (containing eg the user that caused the message), and some message headers used by Flux Capacitor for message routing.

+Data sent to and from Flux Capacitor is often batched and compressed aggressively for highest throughput.
+This way Flux Capacitor can store and pass along messages at rates of **hundreds of thousands to a few million messages per second**.
+Messages only get batched if it doesn't come at the cost of latency though.
+Once a message is published we aim to get it in the hands of willing consumers as fast as possible.
+The latency between the time a message gets produced and consumed is typically in the order of a few milliseconds depending on the backlog of that consumer.

 # Core concepts

 ## Message routing